scoutpred/DMXUVR/README.md

 # How do I run it?
 -Start off with installing Dance Maniax Update [here!](https://github.com/AllenSeitz/dance-maniax-update) Make sure to follow the instructions.

+- (As of v.1.0.1) Copy the DMX_VRcomp.exe in the root directory of your Dance Maniax Update installation.

--Open DMX.exe, then open DMXUVR via Meta Quest Link (be sure to add it in the list of apps!).
-Focus on DMX.exe while DMXUVR is running.
+- Open DMX_VRcomp.exe, then open DMXUVR via Meta Quest Link (be sure to add it in the list of apps!).
+Make sure to keep focus on DMX.exe while DMXUVR is running.

--There are buttons on each side:

-**Top Left Side:**

--Insert Coin

-**Bottom Left Side**

--P1 Left

--P1 Enter

--P1 Right

-**Top Right Side:**

--Test Screen

-**Bottom Right Side:**

--P2 Left

--P2 Enter

--P2 Right

 # Bugs?

 ## A lot, for now.

--Apparently, playing in Center is all screwed up, probably right too.
-Might fix this in the future.
+-~~Apparently, playing in Center is all screwed up, probably right too.
+Might fix this in the future.~~ Managed to touch the source code from the dance-maniax-update repo to change the input mappings.
+It should be compatible for VR now.
+Go play Double!

--Cursor capture is left on.
-Will disable this one in the next patch.
+-~~Cursor capture is left on.
+Will disable this one in the next patch.~~ Removed!

 -In some cases, the companion won't read DMX.exe.
 Restart both the companion and DMX.exe just to be sure.

--Properly adjusting the sphere models right at your hands's locations!
+-Properly adjusting the sphere/hand models right at your hands's locations!

+-Latency issues?
+Not sure if it's me.
+Give it a check!

 # Future Features?
 (Feel free to contribute!)

--Adjustable Sensors
+-Adjustable Sensors (size, height, distance between each sensor)

 -Hands!

--Height Adjustment
+-Player Height Adjustment

 -Proper button models